Basketball High And Low Post Offense

 Basketball High Post Offense

-A high post in basketball is the area on the court at the elbows of the key by the free throw line.
+The high post in basketball is an area on the court at the elbows of the key by the free-throw line.
 A high post offense refers to at least one player standing in the high post area and receiving a pass.
 Usually, this means one forward or center is in the high post and the offense will flow through them.
-High post plays will usually have the word "high" worked into the title.
+The high post also often provides easy jump shot opportunities for open offensive players.
+High post plays will usually have the word “high” in the title.

 Basketball Low Post Offense

-A low post in basketball is the area on the court by the block, near the basket.
-An offensive player will be in the low post and the offense will flow through this player in the low post.
-As with high post plays, a low post play will often be indicated by the word "low" somewhere in its title.
+The low post in basketball is an area on the court by the block and near the basket.
+An offensive player will be in the low post, and the offense will flow through this player in the low post.
+It is easy for an open offensive player to do a layup from the low post, so this is a key scoring area.
+As with high post plays, a low post play will often be indicated by the word “low” somewhere in its title.

-Coaches often combine high- and low-post concepts to create more structured offensive movements that allow for greater options.
+Coaches often combine high post and low post concepts to create more structured offensive movements that allow for greater options.
 These are called high-low post plays.

 Designing offenses around a high or low post can confuse the defense by focusing the collective attention of the defense onto one part of the floor.
-The offense will present opportunities for the high- or low-post player to score themselves or pass to teammates, based on the specific actions of the play.
-These often involve screens, handoffs, or cuts near the post-up player.
+The offense will present opportunities for the high- or low-post player to score themselves or pass to teammates based on specific actions such as screens, handoffs, or cuts near the post-up player.